Steel Pulse: Island Records era (1977–1980)

-Elektra Records era (1982–1985)
+Wise Man Doctrine and Elektra era (1982–1985)

-In 1982, Steel Pulse switched to Elektra Records, and unveiled their most consistent collection of songs since Handsworth Revolution with True Democracy, distinguished by the Garvey-eulogizing 'Rally Round' cut.
+In 1982 Steel Pulse formed their own label Wise Man Doctrine Records.
+They also reached a distribution deal with Elektra Records for the US market.
+They released True Democracy, distinguished by the Garvey-eulogizing 'Rally Round' cut.
 A further definitive set arrived in Earth Crisis in 1984.
-However, Elektra chose to take a leaf out of Island's book in trying to coerce Steel Pulse into a more mainstream vein, asking them to emulate the pop-reggae stance of Eddy Grant.
-Babylon the Bandit was consequently weakened, but did contain "Not King James Version".
+However, Elektra copied Island's approach in trying to steer Steel Pulse towards a pop-reggae stance similar to Eddy Grant.
+Babylon the Bandit was consequently comprised, although one track "Not King James Version" powerfully took exception to the absence of black people in most versions of the Bible.

-Steel Pulse released Babylon The Bandit in 1985, for which the band won a Grammy award.
+They released Babylon The Bandit in 1985, for which the band won a Grammy award.

 MCA Records era (1988–1997)

 Their next move was to MCA for State of Emergency (1988), which retained some of the synthesized dance elements of its predecessor.

-Rastafari Centennial, Steel Pulse's first live record, was recorded live at the Elysee Montmartre in Paris, over three nights in January 1992, and dedicated to the hundred year anniversary of the birth of Haile Selassie.
-It was the first recording since the defection of Alphonso Martin, leaving the trio of Hinds, Nisbett and Selwyn.
-While they still faced criticism at the hands of British reggae fans, in the United States their reputation was growing, becoming the first ever reggae band to appear on the Tonight television show.
-Their profile was raised further when, in 1992, Hinds challenged the New York City Taxi & Limousine Commission in the Supreme Court, asserting that their cab drivers discriminated against black people in general and Rastafarians in particular.
+Rastafari Centennial, Steel Pulse's first live album, was recorded live at the Elysee Montmartre in Paris, over three nights in January 1992, and dedicated to the hundred-year anniversary of the birth of Haile Selassie.
+It was the first recording after Alphonso Martin left the band, leaving the trio of Hinds, Nisbett and Selwyn.
+While they still faced criticism at the hands of British reggae fans, in the United States their reputation was growing, becoming the first ever reggae band to appear on the The Tonight Show television programme.
+Their Stateside profile got a boost in 1992, as Hinds challenged the New York City Taxi & Limousine Commission in the Supreme Court, asserting that their cab drivers discriminated against black people in general and Rastafarians in particular.
 The lawsuit was later dropped by Steel Pulse.

-In 1989, the group contributed I Can't Stand it to the soundtrack of Spike Lee's film Do The Right Thing.
+In 1989 the group contributed I Can't Stand it to the soundtrack of Spike Lee's film Do The Right Thing.

-In 1994, the group headlined some of the world's biggest reggae festivals including Reggae Sunsplash USA, Jamaican Sunsplash, Japan Splash and Northern California annual Reggae on the River Festival.
+In 1994 the group headlined some of the world's biggest reggae festivals including Reggae Sunsplash USA, Jamaican Sunsplash, Japan Splash and Northern California annual Reggae on the River Festival.
 In 1986, Steel Pulse contributed a version of "Franklin's Tower" on Pow Wow Records' Fire on the Mountain: Reggae Celebrates the Grateful Dead compilation.
 They recorded The Police's "Can't Stand Losing You" for a reggae compilation of Police tunes that appeared on the Ark 21 label.
-Rastanthology, a 17-song collection of Steel Pulse classics (the 1996 compilation was released on the band's own Wise Man Doctrine label).
+Rastanthology, a 17-song collection of Steel Pulse classics, was released on the band's own Wise Man Doctrine label in 1996.